 Capital management risk: this risk comes from the Company's choice in adopting a financing structure for its operations.
 The Company manages its capital structure, which consists of a ratio between the financial debts and its own capital (Equity) based on internal policies and benchmarks.
 The Key Performance Indicators (KPI) related to the "Capital Structure Management" objective are: WACC (Weighted Average Cost of Capital), Net Debt/EBITDA (Earnings before interest, income tax, depreciation and amortization), Coverage Ratio of Net Financial Expenses (EBITDA/Net Financial Expenses) and Debt/Total Capitalization Ratio.
-Interest for EBITDA purposes is formed by the net finance cost.
-Net Debt is formed by the principal of the debt reduced by cash, cash equivalents and short-term investments (notes 4, 15 and 16).
+Net Debt is formed by the principal of the debt reduced by cash, cash equivalents and short-term investments (Notes 4, 15 and 16).
 Total Capitalization is formed by the Total Debt (composed of the principal of the debt) and the Equity (Note 24).
 The Company may change its capital structure, according to economic and financial conditions, in order to optimize its financial leverage and debt management.
 At the same time, the Company seeks to improve its ROCE (Return on Capital Employed) through the implementation of working capital management and an efficient program of investments in property, plant and equipment.
-In the long term, the Company seeks to remain within the parameters below, admitting occasional variations in the short term:
+In the long-term, the Company seeks to remain within the parameters below, admitting occasional variations in the short-term: